bangkitdc/single-service/README.md

 - Docker

 ## How to Run
-Before you run this project locally, you can copy .env.example into .env then set the environment.
+Before you run this project locally, you can copy .env.example into .env and then set the environment.
 After that, run it with docker.
 ```sh
     docker-compose build
     docker-compose up -d